simonrimui5/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio proje Data Warehouse from Scratch | Full Hands-On Data Engineering Project highlights industry best practices in data engineering and analytics.
+Designed as a portfolio project Data Warehouse from Scratch | Full Hands-On Data Engineering Project highlights industry best practices in data engineering and analytics.

 ---